Council can issues fines called infringement notices. Infringements can relate to:

 - advising illegal use (written advice or crime report from the Queensland Police Service must be provided)

-- if you were not the driver of the vehicle at the time of the offence, indicating who the driver was at the time the infringement notice was issued including name and contact details of the driver.
+- if you were not the driver of the vehicle, indicating who the driver was at the time the infringement notice was issued.
+Include the name and contact details of the driver.

 - copies of permits or disabled permits not displayed at the time of the offence